Skogsøy Webshop Home Travel Gullfjell Contact

 Crete

-Visited Crete in June / July 2000 and again in autumn 2006.
-A fantastic island - and a place to which I will no doubt be returning to.
-For birders car hire is a must unless one is lucky with hotel location.
+I have visited Crete in June / July 2000, autumn 2006, July 2009 and June 2010.
+A fantastic island - and a place to which I will no doubt be returning to many times in the future.
+For birders car hire is a must unless one is lucky with hotel location, try www.rhinocarhire.com for good prices.
 The north coast is very developed in some places and therefore one must travel some distance to get away from the resorts.

-Both my visits have been based on the north coast, once east of Rethymon and the second time west of Chania.
+All my visits have been based on the north coast, between east of Rethymon and 15km west of Chania.

 The following book is essential for visiting birders and is now in its 5th edition - but buy before you go as a copy I found in a bookshop in Chania was prohibitively expensive.